Disney 'regrets' performance by visiting school drill team

 According to a PN-G spokesperson, this is the 8th time that PN-G performed the routine at Disney World.
 The spokesperson says Disney has never asked ahead of time about the planned performance.

-Port Neches is a petrochemical refining center located near the Gulf Coast about 13 miles southeast of Beaumont, Texas.
+Port Neches is a petrochemical refining center located near the Gulf Coast about 13 miles southeast of Beaumont.
 The Indianettes have been a fixture at Port Neches-Groves High School for more than 50 years, according to the school district website.